The Difference Between a Joiner and a Carpenter

 When to Choose Between a Joiner or Carpenter

 It is important to understand the difference between a joiner and a carpenter when deciding which one to hire for a project.
-If you require modifications or repairs to existing furniture, then a carpenter would be the best choice.
-If however, you require something to be designed and built from scratch, then you would need to employ a joiner.
+If you require modifications or repairs to existing furniture or structures, then a carpenter would be the best choice.
+Common jobs for carpenters include laying flooring, assembling stud work, or repairing timber frames.
+However, if you require something designed and built from scratch—such as bespoke furniture, fitted furniture, or intricate wood-based construction trades—then you would need to employ a joiner.
+A joiner ensures the design meets your exact specifications and constructs the product using precise woodworking techniques.

-Both carpenters and joiners use a variety of hand tools, including chisels, saws, drills and sanders.
-However, joiners also use specialist tools such as jigs, clamps, routers, biscuit joiners and dowel cutters to help create intricate shapes that are not achievable using normal tools.
-In addition, joiners may also use CNC machines to craft components with greater accuracy and precision.
+Both carpenters and joiners use a variety of tools, including hand tools like chisels, saws, and drills.
+However, joiners also use specialised tools such as biscuit joiners, clamps, jigs, and dowel cutters to create intricate shapes and connections.
+Additionally, joiners often work with large machinery, such as CNC machines, to craft components with exact specifications and greater accuracy.
+For instance, sanding wheels and circular saws are frequently used to prepare timber products for final assembly.

 In this article: